PentahoCommunityMeetup2015/info/README.md

 ## Costs

-- As with previous PCM meetups there will be a nominal charge to cover lunch on Saturday.
+- As with previous PCM meetings there will be a nominal charge to cover lunch on Saturday.

 ## Agenda